All Collections

 • This guide details the most common sections of the Award.
 To view the full sections of the Award, refer to the Professional Employees Award 2020 on the Fair Work Ombudsman website.

-This article will cover the below aspects of the Professional Employees Award Managed Template:
+This article will cover the following aspects of the Professional Employees Award Managed Template:

 Enabling the Award Template

-Once the award template has been enabled you have the option to add staff to the award via the + Add Staff to Award button or via the below outlined process.
+Once the Award Template has been enabled you have the option to add staff to the award via the + Add Staff to Award button or via the steps outlined below:

 For further information on how to configure the settings in your account including automatic breaks and public holidays please see the article Configuring Settings.